OrnitOnGithub/kathleen/README.md

 ## Contribute

 As of now I want to work on this by myself.
-Once the language will have taken its basic shape I will accept contributions, and any help will be greatly appreciated.
+Once the language will have taken its basic shape, and any help will be greatly appreciated.

 ## License & Legal